nexmo-community/nexmo-convo-workshop/voice/README.md

 ## Buy a Nexmo phone number

 In order to interact with the Nexmo Voice API, we'll need a phone number on the Nexmo platform as well.
-We'll buy one using the CLI, and we're going to buy an Australia number.
+We'll buy one using the CLI, and we're going to buy an Australian number.
 If you have a phone number from a different country and no roaming plans, buy a number for your country instead, replacing `AU` with your country code.

 ```
 $ nexmo number:buy  --country_code AU